William103/first-attempt-at-a-lisp/README.md

 Just your standard `cargo build` or `cargo build --release`.

 # Usage
 Upon running the executable you will be dumped into a REPL.
 It should say `ready> ` and be waiting for input.
-The input system is extremely dumb, so it won't handle any kind of `readline` shortcuts or anything and will evaluate what you entered the moment you hit return, regardless of whether or not the statement is complete.
-This also means piping input from a file won't really work.
-This is something I intend to improve.
+The input system is extremely dumb, so it won't handle any kind of `readline` shortcuts or anything.
+It will, however, wait until a top-level statement is complete before evaluating it, i.e. you can have line-breaks in your input.
 In the REPL you can enter basic lisp code.
-If you enter `env` you can get a peek behind the curtain and see all the currently defined symbols in an extremely difficult to read format.
+If you enter `env` you can get a peek behind the curtain and see all the currently defined symbols in ~~an extremely difficult to read~~ a slightly easier to read format.
+You can also enter `exit` to quit the REPL.

 # The language itself
 This is, as of right now, an extremely tiny, barely functional subset of scheme lisp.
 The things you can do are as follows: